top of page

 My Therapy Approach

-I'm an integrative therapist and will use a variety of therapeutic techniques to create a personalized treatment plan with you.
-I will use a combination of different therapy methods, including Cognitive-Behavioral Therapy, Emotion-Focused Therapy, and Narrative Therapy, to help you achieve your long-term goals.
+I'm an integrative therapist and will use a variety of therapeutic techniques to create a personalized treatment plan with you to help you achieve your long-term goals.
+I will use a combination of different therapy methods, but my primary approach is Cognitive-Behavioral Therapy.
 This flexible approach allows us to work together and focus on what you specifically need throughout your treatment.
 As I get to know you better and understand your concerns, I may also use other proven therapy techniques to support you.

 Cognitive Behavioral Therapy (CBT)